avirmaux/avirmaux.github.io/index.md

 picture: aladin.jpg
 ---

-I am a machine learning researcher at *Huawei Paris* within the *Noah's Ark* laboratory since 2017.
+I am a machine learning researcher at *Huawei Paris* within the *Noah's Ark* laboratory since 2017 in the [GTSParis team](https://gtsbrain-paris.github.io/)

 My current main area of research is **transfer learning**.